-Edgewaving or wavy edges may become apparent on self-adhesive materials oncesheets are cut from a roll or once a stack of sheets is stored or prior to be converted.
-In case of strong profiled waves at the edges of sheets, conversion becomes difficult as sheets may be:
+Edgewaving or wavy edges may become apparent on self-adhesive materials when films are originally cut from a roll or when a stack of sheets has been stored for a long period of time prior to being printed.
+In case of strong profiled waves at the edges of sheets, printing may become difficult as sheets may:

-- difficult or impossible to lay flat on vacume tables, both in screenprinting and signcutting - difficult to position against register studs, - difficult to run on automatic presses as the grippers may miss (part of) the sheets
+- Not lay flat on vacuum tables, both screenprint and signcutting. - Be difficult to position against register studs. - Be difficult to run on automatic presses as the grippers may miss part of the sheets.